mkim-MASI/es3890_ACCRE_Huggingface_Tutorial/README.md

 Play around with this by changing the prompt to see what kinds of images you can create!

+---

 ## Part 3: Vision Language Model

+The model and code in this tutorial comes from here: https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0.
+This model is for a vision language model, where, given an image and a prompt, generates a text response and a bounding box(es) for the image.
+(The model can also accept a bounding box as well.)

+To begin, make sure your environment is activated.
+We have installed all the necessary dependencies from the previous parts of this tutorial.

+Create a new folder/directory by running `mkdir part3_outputs`, where `part3_outputs` is the name of the directory.
+Then, create a Python file called `test_huggingface3.py` with the following code:

 ```
 from transformers import AutoModelForCausalLM, AutoTokenizer